Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

 - NEW: Mandatory Tier 2 VPP (Battery Rewards) participation

-Synergy Battery Rewards: Understanding the Program
+Synergy Battery Rewards: understanding the program

 - Enroll as a Tier 2 VPP participant